pkurto16/CS240StudyGuide/studyGuide.md

   A: Closing ensures data in the output buffer is written to disk and releases system resources, preventing potential data corruption or loss.
 It also avoids potential security risks, like unauthorized access to open file pointers.

-Lecture 6:

-### Summary: Lecture 6 - Structures in C Programming
+# Summary: Lecture 6 - Structures in C Programming

 #### 1. **Basic Structure Definition and Usage**